What's a computer? No, seriously, what is it?

 Why a Chromebook is better than an iPad

-First thing's first, let's talk about why a Chromebook is a better choice than an iPad.
+First thing's first, let's talk about why using one of the best Chromebook options is a better choice than an iPad.

 There are a lot of perks to Chromebooks you won't find with an iPad, some of the most prominent being as follows.